mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

-End to End Test Suite
+End to end test suite
 #####################

-This test suite is designed to ensure that new pull requests do not break any functionality in Mautic and that the overall quality of the application is maintained.
-The suite is built using Codeception, a popular PHP testing framework, and Selenium for browser automation.
+This test suite ensures that new pull requests don't break any features in Mautic and helps maintain the overall quality of the application.
+It uses Codeception, a popular PHP testing framework, and Selenium for browser automation.

 .. vale off